pastorryanhayden/camprhino2/donate.md

 extra_scripts:
 ---

-[Donate Today](https://visionmissions.org/give/)&nbsp;(You can donate by clicking this link which takes you to our mission: Vision Baptist Missions.&nbsp; Choose or write in the amount then assign: Special Project- Camp Rhino- S. Africa or Mark Coffey- South Africa.&nbsp; You will receive a tax receipt for your gift from VBM which is a 501c3 Tax Exempt organization.)
+[Donate Today (You can donate by clicking this link which takes you to our mission:](https://visionmissions.org/give/){: target="_blank"}Vision Baptist Missions.&nbsp; Choose or write in the amount then assign: Special Project- Camp Rhino- S. Africa or Mark Coffey- South Africa.&nbsp; You will receive a tax receipt for your gift from VBM which is a 501c3 Tax Exempt organization.)

 You can also Donate Via PayPal by going to this link.&nbsp;[https://www.paypal.me/camprhino](https://www.paypal.me/camprhino)&nbsp;